dbialek2/spark/docs/cloud-integration.md

 *Warning* even non-speculative execution is at risk of leaving the output of a job in an inconsistent state if a "Direct" output committer is used and executors fail.

 ### Data may not be written until the output stream's `close()` operation.

 Data to be written to the object store is usually buffered to a local file or stored in memory, until one of: there is enough data to create a partition in a multi-partitioned upload (where enabled), or when the output stream's `close()` operation is done.

-- If the process writing the data fails, nothing may have been written.
+- If the process writing the data fails, no data at all may have been saved to the object store.
 - Data may be visible in the object store until the entire output stream is complete
 - There may not be an entry in the object store for the file (even a 0 byte one) until that stage.